envoyproxy/data-plane-api/XDS_PROTOCOL.md

 ability to carefully sequence updates to avoid traffic drop.
 With ADS, a single stream is used with multiple independent `DiscoveryRequest`/`DiscoveryResponse` sequences multiplexed via the type URL.
-For any given type URL, the above sequencing of `DiscoveryRequest` and `DiscoveryResponse messages applies.
+For any given type URL, the above sequencing of `DiscoveryRequest` and `DiscoveryResponse` messages applies.
 An example update sequence might look like:

 ![EDS/CDS multiplexed on an ADS stream](diagrams/ads.svg)

+A single ADS stream is available per Envoy instance.

 ## REST-JSON polling subscriptions